opentk/opentk/README.md

 - Create cutting-edge graphics with OpenGL 4.6 and OpenGL ES 3.0
 - Spice up your GUI with 3d acceleration
 - Improve your code flow with strong types and inline documentation
+- Windowing systems to help get you started
+- Input, and other game essentials.
+- Performant, highly optimized and bug-free linear algebra library
 - Write once run everywhere

 OpenTK is available for Windows, Linux, Mac OS X, *BSD, SteamOS, Android and iOS.
 It can be used standalone or integrated into a GUI (Windows.Forms, WPF, GTK+, Qt, VTK, ...)